Day Six: El Cuerpo Comienza a Recordar la Seguridad

 My own creative work.
 The writing projects set aside, year after year, while I wrote endless course outlines, assessment rubrics and committee reports.
 The ideas flickered and faded for lack of sustained time to develop them.

 My health.
-The chronic tension I normalized.
+The chronic tension I normalised.
 The sleep I sacrificed.
 The stress that accumulated in my body while I told myself I was fine, I could handle it, this was just what working hard looked like.

 Presence.
 The capacity to be fully present where I was, rather than mentally composing tomorrow’s lecture or worrying about next semester’s contract while sitting at my own dinner table.
 The ability to rest without feeling guilty, to play without calculating what I should be accomplishing instead.